Indiana Non-Owner SR 22 Insurance

-Have you received a notice from the Indiana court system or the Bureau of Motor Vehicles (BMV) that you need an SR-22 to reinstate your driving privileges?
-You’ll have to show proof you have auto insurance before you can get your license back.
-Even if you don’t own an automobile currently, you’ll still have to meet the SR-22 requirement before you can legally get behind the wheel again.
+Have you received a notice from the Indiana court system or the Bureau of Motor Vehicles (BMV) that you need an Indiana non owner SR 22 insurance to reinstate your driving privileges?
+You’ll have to show proof you have Indiana non owner SR 22 insurance before you can get your license back.
+Even if you don’t own an automobile currently, you’ll still have to meet the SR 22 requirement before you can legally get behind the wheel again.

 What Is an SR-22?

 While an SR 22 isn’t the same as an insurance policy, it is a document attached to your policy that drivers who have committed certain vehicle-related offenses must file with the state.
 Examples include operating a vehicle while intoxicated (OWI), failing to maintain liability insurance, leaving the scene of an accident or accumulating multiple violations in a short time frame.

 A non-owner SR-22 shows you carry the minimum liability coverage required under Indiana law.
 These limits are $25,000 per person for bodily injury and a total of $50,000 per accident.
 You must also maintain at least $25,000 of property damage coverage.

 Who Needs Non-Owner SR 22 Insurance in Indiana?

 Indiana non-owner insurance coverage applies to individuals who don’t own a car or truck but plan to borrow someone else’s auto occasionally for personal use.
 These policies do not cover you when using another auto in your household or when driving for business or work purposes.
 They also don’t protect you when you rent a vehicle.

 How Long Must You Carry a Non-Owner SR 22 in Indiana?